Category — zzzz. Rumor-mongering

-In the 2015 deal, you had to buy a Park Hopper or Water Park and More add on to your tickets to be eligible for free dining.
-If the same is true in 2016, and you hadn’t planned on buying one of these, you have to deduct the extra costs from your free dining savings to see if it’s a good deal still.
-The hopper cost is $59 to $74 per person extra, depending on the length of the ticket.
+In the 2016 deal, you had to buy a Park Hopper or Water Park and More add on to your tickets to be eligible for free dining.
+For 2017, I expect the requirement to be to buy the Park Hopper or even Park Hopper Plus.
+If you hadn’t planned on buying one of these, you have to deduct the extra costs from your free dining savings to see if it’s a good deal still.
+The hopper cost is $64 to $80 per person (not per night) extra, depending on the length of the ticket.

 Q: Blah blah blah on that typical family–how much would my family save?

-A: See the table below (as always on this site, click it to enlarge it):
+A: See the tables below (as always on this site, click them to enlarge them):

 The value of any deal is the difference between it and your next best option.
 Room rate deals are usually out for the same dates as free dining, and for some families—especially smaller families with younger kids staying at more expensive deluxe resorts—the room rate discount saves more money than free dining.

-The least expensive Grand Floridian rooms during the September 2016 value season at 30% off generate savings of about $200 a night.
+The least expensive Grand Floridian rooms during September 2017 at 30% off generate savings of about $190-215 a night.
 From Regular Plan part of the chart above, you can see many family types will do better here at 30% off than they would from free dining, especially if they had not been already planning to buy a hopper.